Platte County Road Patrol

 Deputies work a 40 hour work week, with 10 hour shifts.
 Some of their duties include: County patrol, investigations, serving of civil process and arrest warrants, traffic enforcement, court room security, monitoring walk through metal detector in courthouse, and prisoner transports.

 The Platte County Sheriff’s Office utilizes a variety of vehicles, 16 total in its law enforcement activities.
 All patrol units are equipped with modern multi-directional, overhead emergency light systems.
 All of the patrol units are equipped with in-car video camera systems.
-All vehicles are equipped with radio communication equipment including, low band radio for dispatch communications, 16-channel scanners, and CB radios to monitor requests for road assistance, mobile radar units, and in-car video cameras.
+All vehicles are equipped with radio communication equipment including high band radio and state radio system for dispatch communications, mobile radar units, and in-car video cameras.

 Several four-wheel drive vehicles are used by patrol deputies.
 The four-wheel drive vehicles are needed due to the type of inclement weather experienced in Nebraska, but they are used year around.
 All patrol units carry the same equipment, such as: traffic cones, accident investigation equipment, evidence gathering equipment, fire extinguisher, Stop Sticks, and first aid equipment, and shotguns and rifles in some units.